ethereum/homestead-guide/source/glossary.rst

       The property of an identity that other entities believe that identity to be either (1) competent at some specific task, or (2) trustworthy in some context, i.e., not likely to betray others even if short-term profitable.

    escrow
-      If two mutually-untrusting entities are engaged in commerce, they may wish to pass funds through a mutually trusted third party and instruct that party to send the funds to the payee only when evidence of product delivery has been shown.
+      A bond that allows two mutually-untrusting entities to pass funds through a mutually trusted third party and instruct that party to send the funds to the payee only when evidence of product delivery has been shown.
 This reduces the risk of the payer or payee committing fraud.
-Both this construction and the third party is called escrow.
+Both this construction and the third party are called escrows.

    deposit
       Digital property placed into a contract involving another party such that if certain conditions are not satisfied that property is automatically forfeited and either credited to a counterparty as insurance against the conditions, or destroyed (= burnt = equally distributed) or donated to some charitable funds.